 In 1931, the U.K. put Canada on equal footing with other Commonwealth countries through the Statute of Westminster, which essentially gave its dominions full legal freedom and equal standing with Great Britain and one another.
 However, Britain still had the ability to amend the Canadian constitution, and Canada took time to cut its legal ties to Great Britain.
 Meanwhile, it adopted its own national symbols, like the Canadian flag, featuring the maple leaf, which debuted in 1965.

 An independent nation

 It took five decades after the Statute of Westminster for Canada to make its final step toward full sovereignty.
 In 1982, it adopted its own constitution and became a completely independent country.
 Although it’s still part of the British Commonwealth—a constitutional monarchy that accepts the British monarch as its own.
-Elizabeth II is Queen of Canada.
-However, her role is essentially ceremonial, and she does not interfere in Canadian self-governance.
+Charles III is King of Canada.
+However, his role is essentially ceremonial, and he does not interfere in Canadian self-governance.